 By Jimmy R Mickells

-The Pharisees and scribes complained about Jesus receiving and eating with sinners.
+The Pharisees and scribes complained about Jesus receiving and eating with sinners look at this website.
 This prompted Him to state some parables about things that were lost and then found.
 This is the very reason He came to this old sinful world, so sinners could be received by the Father and have fellowship with Him (Luke 19:10).
 Each time, when something had been lost and was found, there was rejoicing in heaven (vv.
 5,6,7,9,10,23,24,32).
 It seems to me, there are different reasons for each thing being lost.
 This should be a warning to each of us.

 The sheep – its own negligence (vv.
 4-7).
 This animal had strayed from the ninety-nine and was lost.
 How many people are lost today because they neglect their own salvation (Hebrews 2:1-3)?
 They have no one to blame but themselves.
 In the parable of the sower, the seed that fell among the thorns, sprang up yet was choked with cares, riches and pleasures and brought no fruit to maturity (Luke 8:7,14).
 Does this not describe the lives of so many today?
 They get so involved in their personal lives, there is no time for the Lord.
 Many excuses are offered for their negligence, yet none will suffice when they stand before God in judgment.